dlidstrom/GridBook/Readme.markdown

 # Contact

 If you are interested in any part of this project, don't hesitate to contact me directly.
-My name is Daniel Lidstr�m and you can reach me by email: dlidstrom@gmail.com
+My name is Daniel Lidström and you can reach me by email: dlidstrom@gmail.com

 # License